Google is one of the most hypocritical large businesses around.

 Yes, you can use Google Analytics to create funnels that will show you certain types of paths, and you can set up conversions tracking.

-Here’s what you see within A1WebStats when looking at a visit from an Adwords click:
+Here’s what you see within A1WebStats when looking at a visit from a Google Ads click:

-In this case it was an identifiable company that clicked on the Adwords advert, after searching for ‘liquid filling equipment’, and then looking at several pages on the website.
+In this case it was an identifiable company that clicked on the Google Ads advert, after searching for ‘investment casting foundries’, and then looking at several pages on the website.

 Why don’t they do it (even keeping the visitor organisations unidentifiable if they wanted to)?

 And there’s the problem – if businesses gain more from their paid clicks then they may not need to spend as much budget to get the levels of business enquiries/sales they desire.
-Which affects Google’s revenues.
+That would negatively affect Google’s revenues.

-That’s a limited view though because if businesses (as we advise our subscribers to do) took a micro-level view of all their Adwords clicks, then they’d pick up on opportunities to improve (within the websites themselves AND the Adwords campaign setups), which makes them gain more business.
-When they gain more business and feel their Adwords/website is really working for them, then they will put extra budget into Adwords.
+That’s a limited view though because if businesses (as we advise our subscribers to do) took a micro-level view of all their Google Ads clicks, they would then identify opportunities to improve (within the websites themselves AND the Google Ads campaign setups), which enables them to gain more business.
+When they gain more business and feel their Google Ads/website is really working for them, then they will put extra budget into their advertising.

-Is it reasonable to expect to be able to do granular analysis on what happens to visitors after they click through from Adwords adverts (or anything else, such email marketing etc.)?
+Is it reasonable to expect to be able to do granular analysis on what happens to visitors after they click through from Google Ads adverts (or anything else, such email marketing etc.)?

 Yes, we believe it is reasonable.
 But you’ll never see Google allow you to get that level of detail.

-We’d like to expand this page into more reasons that Google Adwords harms businesses and wastes people’s time, and your feedback will help us to add to the original 5 reasons above.
+We’d like to expand this page into more reasons that Google Ads harms businesses and wastes people’s time.
+Your feedback will help us to add to the reasons listed above.